 Any food scraps, such as gravy and meat fat, should be kept away from pets.
 Many foods that are healthy for people are poisonous to cats and dogs, including onions, raisins, garlic, and grapes.
 Making sure to clear all the food from your table, counters, and serving areas will also help keep the wrong foods out of your cat or dog’s mouth—and don’t forget to put the trash where your pet can’t reach it.

 - Flowers and festive plants: Poinsettias, amaryllis, mistletoe, balsam, pine, cedar, and holly are among the most common holiday plants that can be harmful if eaten by your pet.

 - Christmas trees: These can tip over, so consider securing your tree to the ceiling or a door frame with fishing line.

 - Candles: These are attractive to pets as well as people.
-Never leave your dog alone in an area with a lit candle.
+Never leave your pet alone in an area with a lit candle.

 - Ornaments: Broken ornaments can cause injuries, and ingested ornaments can cause intestinal blockage or even toxicity.
 Keep any homemade ornaments, particularly those made from salt-dough or other food-based materials, out of reach.

 For all of the above hazards, quick action can save lives.
-If your pet is in an emergency, call your vet or opt for VetTriage, which provides an instant video telehealth session with a licensed veterinarian for a $50 fee.
-It’s available 24/7 and every day of the week—including holidays!
+If your pet is in an emergency, be sure to reach out to your vet for advice.